pushex-project/cluster_load_balancer/README.md

 WIP - A way to load balance resources in your cluster.
 Most notably, this can be used with WebSockets to ensure that a cluster becomes load balanced after a rolling deploy.

+## How it works

+Every N seconds (configurable), each node in your cluster asks all other nodes for their current resource count.
+An Implementation module provides the resource count.
+Each node collects answers from all of the other nodes and will process the data when it gets a complete set of answers.[1]
+The node with the most number of resources[2] will check to see if it's within an allowed range.
+If it is, nothing happens.
+If it has too many resources, then the Implementation module is called to kill off a certain number of processes.[3]
+This repeats and eventually the cluster will reach a steady state where nothing happens each round.

+[1] If a complete set of data isn't provided (less nodes respond than known), then the round is discarded and nothing happens.

+[2] Nodes that tie for highest resource count use a random number to break the tie.
+There will only be one "max" node.
+The random number is the same for the life of the resource process, so in practice it will be static until nodes reboot.

+[3] Pretty much every number involved in a round is configurable.
+The duration of the round, the max / min number of killed processes, the acceptable range, etc.

 ## Installation (TODO)

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed